MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

         InvalidOperationException: The model item passed into the ViewDataDictionary is of type 'MuhammedsBooks.Models.Category', but this ViewDataDictionary instance requires a model item of type 'MuhammedsBooks.Models.CoverType'.
         Microsoft.AspNetCore.Mvc.ViewFeatures.ViewDataDictionary.EnsureCompatible(object value)
-17:55   Couldnt find the issues, I had 7 errors while trying to fix it
+17:55   Couldnt find the issues, I had 7 errors while trying to fix it 20:50   Fixed 6 of the errors as i forgot to add ICoverTypeRepository CoverType { get; } in IUnitOfWork IRepository